-Basically, there are three types of mutual funds: those that invest in stocks (equity funds), those that invest in bonds (fixed-income funds), those that invest in both stocks and bonds (balanced funds), and those that seek the risk-free rate (money market funds).
-Stock Mutual Funds or a stock fund is a type of mutual fund that invests primarily in individual stocks of publicly-traded companies.Stock mutual funds generally consist of 85% shares, so it can be predicted that the value of stocks will affect overall mutual fund performance.Therefore, this research tries to compare value and growth stocks of Sharia mutual fund portfolio.
-This comparison is conducted by classifying stocks into different classes (value stocks and growth stocks) on the basis of market capitalization measurement.
+Basically, there are three types of mutual funds: stocks investment only (equity funds), bonds investment only (fixed-income funds), both stocks and bonds (balanced funds), and risk-free investment instrument known as money market instruments.
+Stock Mutual Funds is a type of mutual fund that invests primarily in individual stocks of publicly-traded companies.
+It generally consists of 85% shares andthe value of stockswill basically affect overall mutual fund performance.
+This research tries to investigate which factors that basically have influenced more on Shariah mutual fund portfolio; value or growth of the stocks?
+It is done by classifying stocks into different classes (value stocks and growth stocks) on the basis of market capitalization measurement.
 In the hypothesis testing, some variables are used such as return on equity ratio as proxy of profitability, book-to-market ratio as proxy for market value, earnings before interest taxes depreciation and amortization (or EBITDA) / intexps ratio as proxy of cash flow, Debt / EBITDA ratio as proxy of liquidity, and Earning Per Share (EPS) ratio (Eduardus Tandelin, 2001).
-It is expected that the results of this study can provide additional insight to investment managers when choosing a portfolio for investors.For investors, this information is useful to predict the risk and return they will receive.

 This paper thus is structured based on the following manner; after introduction, related literatures is reviewed, it is followed by methodology adopted and data analysis.
 This paper ends with results and discussion.

 Literature Review

 According to Jaballah, Peillex, and Weill (2018), valuation effect can be explained by different perceptions of investors.
-In Muslim countries, investors have a positive perception of the Sharia compliance because of religious beliefs, while in the United State (US), they have negative perception and reaction towards Sharia mutual funds because of a negative perception towards Islamic religion and also due to the country restrictions associated with Shariah compliance matters.
+In Muslim countries, investors have a positive perception of the Shariah compliance because of religious beliefs, while in the United State (US), they have negative perception and reaction towards Shariah mutual funds because of a negative perception towards Islamic religion and also due to the country restrictions associated with Shariah compliance matters.

 Accordingly, from a theoretical perspective, this research is developed based on the spirit of portfolio theory and capital asset pricing models (CAPM) by Sharpe (1964) and Lintner (1967), in which the excess return of assets or portfolios can be explained by its dependence on market risk factors under the assumption of the average portfolio-variance-efficient.
 One widely known anomaly is the value effect that shows the relationship of stock returns and their value proxies such as multiples of earning yield.